Angular-momentum-selective nanofocusing with Weyl semimetals: OAM nanofocusing

 We numerically verified the occurrence of the OAM nanofocusing for $m\le0$.
 In particular, in Fig. \ref{fig:intensity}, we show the LFIE \eqref{eq:LFIE} in logarithmic scale for the first two modes carrying nontrivial OAM, on a shell around the surface of the cone.
 The enhancement factor grows by several orders of magnitude at the end of the tip.
 We also provide numerical values for the cutoff radii for the lowest $m>0$ modes in Table \ref{tab:RcutoffCob}.

 Finally, we note that our analysis accounts for the modes that have at least one component exponentially localized at the boundary \cite{Weylguide2024}.
 Nevertheless, also bulk modes can be present in the observed range of frequencies, which also can have a nonvanishing OAM number.
 Our results, e.g., the values in Table \ref{tab:RcutoffCob}, do not apply to these waveguide modes.
+These are linearly independent modes and should not affect the predicted behavior.
+In the presence of terms which couple SPP and waveguide modes, the different spatial localization is likely to make the hybridization matrix element small.